 UPS Truck Accident Attorneys

-Being involved in an accident with UPS truck can cause significant injuries due to the weight and size of the vehicle, especially when it is loaded with parcels.
-However, determining who is at fault for the accident can be complex, where liability may extend farther than the delivery vehicle operator.
+Colliding with a UPS truck can cause significant injuries due to the weight and size of the vehicle, especially when it is loaded with parcels.
+However, determining who is at fault for the accident can be complicated, where liability may extend farther than the delivery vehicle operator.

 Rosenfeld Injury Lawyers represents individuals and families involved in serious injury and wrongful death cases involving UPS trucks.
-If you believe the negligence of a UPS truck driver is responsible for a crash that caused injury to yourself, we invite you to contact our office for a free review of your case.
-As with all of our trucking lawsuit cases, we work on a contingency fee basis were a legal fee is charged only when there is a recovery for you.
+If you believe the negligence of a UPS truck driver is responsible for a crash that caused you harm, we encourage you to contact our office for a free review of your case.
+As with all of our trucking lawsuit cases, we work on a contingency fee basis where a legal fee is charged only when we recover compensation for you.

 UPS (United Parcel Service) is a global operation, recognized as one of the largest parcel delivery companies in the world.
 In Illinois, many residents and visitors recognize the UPS delivery truck by its dark brown color and contrasting gold shield logo.
 Like its competition, UPS moves cargo and freight in a variety of different sized vehicles that include tractor-trailers (semis), 18-wheelers, commercial box trucks, and vans.